 Reach your goals faster with time tracking and work management.

 Freelancer.com Fee Structure

-Fees for freelancers according to Freelancer.com varies depending on the type of project or service and plan that you have successfully bid on.
-The following fee structures provides a basic idea of what they can be:
+Fees for freelancers according to Freelancer.com varies depending on the type of project or service that you’ve successfully bid on, as well as which plan you’re on.
+So, how much does a Freelancer.com cost?